datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 - [ ] Write a list of analogies for concepts, heuristics for best practices, and any other non-technical explanations of things that may be helpful to students _(minimum of two)_.

->Example from a course on forecasting product demand.
-This analogy is likely intuitive to most people.
+>Merge DataFrames according to indices - It's like trying to assign a feature in an entry that does not exists
->
+>Brute looping - It's like trying to read each entry of the DataFrame one by one, reading one index per time
->Signal and noise - It's like trying to hear someone across a crowded room.
-Remove the noise, and you can easily understand what they are telling you.
+>Groued object - It's like organising the entries of a DataFrame in 'boxes', and each box contains all the entries that share a common value for the selected DataFrame feature